 - Buy Useful

 When you truly do need a new thing, it’s time to do your research, also known as shopping around.
-Before you buy, make sure that you are getting the most useful thing possible, the one that’s going to improve your life.
-When online reviews seem to go around in circles (one person loves it, the next hates it), try the old-fashioned way by reaching out to friends and family for their experiences.
+Before you buy, make sure that you are getting the most useful thing possible, the one that’s really going to improve your life.
+When online reviews seem to go around in circles (one person loves it, the next hates it), try reaching out to friends and family for their experiences.
 The goal is to have fewer things that are better at fulfilling their intended functions.
 This approach also keeps you from buying different versions of the same thing over and over, which wastes time, money, and stuff.

 - Buy Well-Made

 Have you ever noticed this pattern?
 When you buy cheap junk what you get is kinda, well, cheap junk?
 And cheap junk soon wears out, falls apart, ends up in the bin, and has to be replaced.
 Spending more upfront on something well-made from quality materials is almost always worth it because things that are better made last longer and do their job better.
-Buying something more expensive can save you money in the long run because you won’t have to replace things as often and, bonus, you’ll be contributing less to the global waste crisis.
+Buying something more expensive can save you money in the long run because you won’t have to replace things as often and you’ll be contributing less to the global waste crisis.

 - Buy Eco

 Speaking of less waste, this needs to be a big priority in every purchase you make.
 Only buy products with sustainable sourcing and disposal credentials.
 Companies have been allowed to get away with trashy practices for too long and now we’re all paying the price.
-Make sure you support businesses that have thought through the environmental impacts of what they are selling and taken on the responsibility of their ecological footprint all the way through their sourcing, production, shipping, use life, and eventual disposal.
+Make sure you support businesses that have thought through the environmental impacts of what they are selling and taken on the responsibility of their ecological footprint all the way through their sourcing, production, shipping, use-life, and eventual disposal.

 - Buy Ethical

 Conscious shopping eventually comes down to deciding what kind of companies you want to support, which in turn comes down to what kind of world you want to live in.
-Most of the time your money disappears into a company’s pockets after your transaction, never to be seen again.
+Most of the time, your money disappears into a company’s pockets after your transaction never to be seen again.
 But more socially responsible companies are making it a point to give back a portion of their profits to lift up their local and global communities, improving the quality of people’s lives now and preserving our planet for the future.
 Show your support for ethical business practices when you buy.